 Scorsese’s dominant mode, at least until around 2000, wasn’t auto-pilot but crashing planes into the ground in a mad spinning frenzy, as if he was testing his style and quivering with his characters, and Cage is a natural traveling mate.
 Playing Frank Pierce, a New York City paramedic working three contiguous night shifts in the Hell’s Kitchen neighborhood, he oversees the dearly, and more often than not the nearly, departed.
 Played by Cage, he also trawls for meaning as a Charon-like observer in Hell’s Kitchen mutated into an almost literal purgatory for those trapped in perdition.
 His partners are Larry (John Goodman), Marcus (Ving Rhames), and Walls (Tom Sizemore), each a sketchily drawn worldview by Schrader, all of whom have discovered some personal mental “out” from the parade of Pyrrhic victories found in saving men and women who, as if caked in a surrealistic stupor of circular motion, always manage to return to Pierce’s jurisdiction again the next night.

-Schrader’s occasional narration grafted to Cage (all about ghostly loneliness and the like) is an obvious misfire, foretelling nothing not already forewarned in Scorsese’s mise-en-scene and camera angles (whisking by objects as they mutate in the rear-view mirror, almost emptied of their tactile geometry and diffused into ghosts).
+Schrader’s occasional narration grafted onto Cage (all about ghostly loneliness and the like) is an obvious misfire, foretelling nothing not already forewarned in Scorsese’s mise-en-scene and diaphonous camera angles.
 And as with too many of Paul Schrader’s screenplays, desperate for transcendence to another realm but written like he has already achieved admittance to some void no mere mortal can understand, the screenplay teeters on a deranged, baroque pile-up of cloyingly allegorical signifiers (angels, ghosts, hell, all the usual suspects).
 As almost all of his non-Scorsese films have revealed, the man’s worldview is less repugnant than bizarre and insular, all subscribing to an aura of searching for meaning and never bothering to ask whether their definition of “search” is anything other than “flailing around in their own heads”.

-Which is why Scorsese is around as his personal Charon to guide Schrader through his vision of hell with style, doubling as his interpreter to clarify Schrader’s writing through its ideal tone: askew mania.
-Dormant in Schrader’s directed works (the man’s visual aesthetic is too “realist” to make heads or tails of his obviously allegorical head-space as a writer), Scorsese unleashes his absurdist streak.
+Which is why Scorsese is around as his personal Charon to guide Schrader through his vision of hell with style, doubling as his translator to clarify Schrader’s overwrought writing through its ideal tone: askew mania.
+Dormant in Schrader’s directed works (the man’s visual aesthetic is too “realist” to make heads or tails of his obviously allegorical head-space as a writer), Scorsese and Cage and their unhinged, gonzo stylings unleash Schrader’s absurdist streak.
 The director wisely latches on to the writer’s mordant air of twitchy dark surrealism, with Cage’s character abused and weary of his put-upon role as a savior but unable to truly give up, prompting him to arrive late and leave early and manifest sicknesses out of thin air (and alcohol) in hopes of instigating his own firing.
 Rhames’ character massages an on-air paramedic call into phone sex to pass the time and pacify his inner demons through perversion, something Cage’s character obviously fails to do.
 Through Scorsese’s staggering, scatterbrained directorial impulses, New York is disabused of the denatured protein of cinematic reality and shuttled into the realm of sardonic elegy, with absurdist, expressionistic neurons firing in every direction.

-And not just expressionism, although a midnight ghost story where Cage’s failures secrete out of the sewers like steamy discharge, cast adrift in a world, is assuredly of the German expressionist tradition.
-Scorsese’s omnivorous, film-crazed style is plainly a passion-fueled return to his love-bug city for the first time since 1990’s Goodfellas, a similar work of volatile humor and prismatic style, and Scorsese leaves no stone (weapons to lob at the city) unturned.
+And not just expressionism, although a midnight ghost story where Cage’s failures secrete out of the sewers like steamy discharge is assuredly of the German expressionist tradition.
+Scorsese’s omnivorous, film-crazed style is plainly a passion-fueled return to his love-bug city for the first time since 1990’s Goodfellas, a similar work of volatile humor and prismatic style, and Scorsese leaves no stylistic stone unturned.
 Grisly, trembling mise-en-scene is omnipresent, but also, counterintuitively, shrouded in cinematographer Robert Richardson’s soft-lighting scheme, simultaneously impaling us with the grime of the world and removing us from the brunt of the terror.
 Thereby, the film pitches us at an existential remove much like Pierce who simultaneously acts to save his soul but desperately withholds himself, wishing to absolve himself from the antic world at the same time.

-More than anything, the style also plucks the audience from its comfort zone of illusory realism and drops them into simultaneous exploitation and poetry, dueling aesthetics that channel a multi-variegated view of the city as whirlwind ion storm and funeral procession.
 Although the style resuscitates remnants of Taxi Driver, never before has Scorsese doused himself in such a lurid fantasia of expressive subjectivity.
 In Taxi Driver, Travis Bickle feels vaguely authoritarian, New York an ever-opening hell he cascades through in a taxi like a Styx-traversing ferry dressed up like a Cadillac.
 But in Bringing Out the Dead, Pierce is desperately out-of-control, the film mangling him, even as it secretes his inner anxieties into the world.
-An auditory profile of rattling, discombobulated sounds interferes with Pierce’s subjectivity, and Scorsese raises his glass to the terrifying noises and sounds that exist off-screen, but never out-of-mind.
+An auditory onslaught of rattling, discombobulated sounds interfere with Pierce’s subjectivity, and Scorsese raises his glass to the terrifying noises and sounds that exist off-screen, but never out-of-mind.
 Too many critics have weathered the Scorsese demon by simply erecting the “realist” shield – “oh his films are so gritty and real!” – but Bringing Out the Dead terminates the thought, spilling over an excess of subjectivity to arouse an unwell world.
-It suggests New York as a perpetual out-of-body experience.
+It suggests New York as a never-ending out-of-body experience.

 Structured like the waiting room to hell, ambulatory corpses littered all around, the camera equally a phantom-like glide and an alley-cat skulk, this is a volatile, manic, woolly melting point between Scorsese’s past selves dredged up in an insomniac of a film.
 His heedless but cautionary camera can swivel or stimulate from a largo crawl to an allegro bullet on the drop of a dime, incarnating the nosedive from solipsistic death-walker to wandering, ghostly fugue state to a burn-victim hurtling around in hell-fire.
 The film’s stuttering rhythms animate one of those long nights of the soul the cinematic world doesn’t really need anymore, except here the night is massaged into three days, the soul can’t really be saved, and night and day themselves are only tentative guidelines the film ruthlessly errs from.
 This New York is a perpetual purgatory that does not heed the edict of cause-and-effect time, but instead lingers around taunting us with the immobility of a world dropped below the threshold of the temporal realm.